Claude Alternative for Healthcare: BastionGPT vs Claude Team

 Where Claude Team and Enterprise stand out

 Claude's clearest advantage is breadth outside the clinic.
 Team and Enterprise plans include Claude Code for software engineering, Cowork for agentic file-and-task work, enterprise search across connected sources, and connectors to Google Drive, Gmail, Google Calendar, GitHub, Microsoft 365, and Slack.
 Enterprise adds serious IT governance: SCIM provisioning, audit logs, a compliance API, custom data retention controls, customer-managed encryption keys, and US-only inference.
-For a 50+ seat organization with IT and legal teams, and for the large share of work that never touches PHI, sales-assisted Claude Enterprise is a strong general-purpose platform.
+For a 20+ seat organization with IT and legal teams, and for the large share of work that never touches PHI, Claude Enterprise is a strong general-purpose platform.
 Two caveats matter even for organizations that take that path.
-First, Anthropic's documentation states that Cowork is not an eligible service under the BAA in any configuration, and Claude Code is covered only in a zero-data-retention configuration that blocks some models, so parts of the platform stay off-limits for PHI even after HIPAA is enabled.
+First, Anthropic publishes a list of services that stay outside the BAA even after HIPAA is enabled: Cowork is not an eligible service in any configuration, Claude Code is covered only in local mode with zero data retention on qualified accounts, and beta features such as Claude Design and Claude for Office are excluded, so parts of the platform remain off-limits for PHI.
 Second, no Claude plan transcribes patient visits.
 That is why many organizations run BastionGPT for clinical documentation alongside Claude for general business and engineering work.

 Claude logo